 The person who has earned the NCD

-When we are notified of an incident or claim, we’ll share this with relevant agencies and appropriate service providers.
+When we’re notified of an incident or claim, we’ll share this with relevant agencies and appropriate service providers.
 We’ll keep this information updated as the claim progresses and is settled.
 This includes details of any persons involved in the incident or claim and details of the policyholders and/or the NCD holder attached to the policy.
-We’ll also collect information, including CCTV, dashcam footage or images where relevant, from anyone, e.g. claimant, witnesses or police.
-We may also use data from your car/car manufacturer.

-If we get your details from an insurance broker, personal information we hold (e.g. policy details, claims, payment, suspected fraud and other financial crime information) will be shared with them.
+If we get your details from an insurance broker, personal information (e.g. policy details, claims, payment, suspected fraud and other financial crime information and any other data the broker may process as part of your relationship with them) will be shared between us and the broker.

 We’ll also continue to exchange information with CRAs on an ongoing basis, including settled accounts and any debts not fully repaid on time.
 CRAs will share personal information with other organisations.
 This data will also be linked to the data of any joint applicants or other financial associates.